Large-scale Benchmarks for Multimodal Recommendation with Ducho: Results and discussion

-To this end, we leverage \duchoOld's customizable configurations to select varying hyper-parameters for the feature extractors on top of the trained multimodal recommendation algorithms.
-Our primary focus is on reducing the extraction time by increasing the batch size within the range \{1, 4, 8, 16, 32\}.
+While effective, the selected extractors might be \textbf{computationally expensive}.
+Thus, our primary focus is on reducing the extraction time of the pipeline by increasing the batch size within the range \{1, 4, 8, 16, 32\}.
 Indeed, this adjustment may result in a substantial reduction in the time required for feature extraction, with improvements of up to an order of magnitude, as empirically evidenced in~\Cref{table:time}.

-However, modifying the hyper-parameters of the extractors (i.e., the batch size) may potentially impact the performance of the downstream recommendation task.
-To assess this impact, we re-trained all multimodal recommendation models using the varying batch sizes.
+To assess this impact on performance, we re-trained all multimodal recommendation models using the varying batch sizes.
 The results, presented in~\Cref{fig:boxplot_rq3}, focus on VBPR, BM3, and FREEDOM across the Office, Music, and Baby datasets, employing five distinct feature extractors: \textsc{RNet50} + \textsc{SBert}, \textsc{MMF} + \textsc{SBert}, \textsc{Clip}, \textsc{Align}, and \textsc{AltClip}.
-Concretely, the figure represents, in the form of boxplots, the performance variation of each batch size in \{4, 8, 16, 32\} to the standard batch size set at 1.
+Concretely, the figure represents, in the form of boxplots, the performance variation of each batch size in \{4, 8, 16, 32\} to the standard batch size set to 1.
 These results offer valuable insights into how batch size affects key performance metrics, including Recall, nDCG, and HR.

 For VBPR, the results reveal that \textsc{MMF} + \textsc{SBert} consistently achieve the highest Recall across all datasets, with minimal variance observed when batch size is altered.
 Similarly, the nDCG and HR metrics exhibit stable performance across different batch sizes, particularly in the Office dataset, where \textsc{MMF} + \textsc{SBert} demonstrate a marked superiority over other extractors.
 This suggests that increasing the batch size does not result in a significant decline in model performance, thereby allowing for the adoption of larger batch sizes to enhance computational efficiency without compromising effectiveness.
 This pattern of stability is consistent across most of the other extractors, with the exception of \textsc{Align}, which exhibits slight variations in all metrics within the Office dataset.